ovh/docs/pages/web_cloud/email_and_collaborative_solutions/email_pro/first_config/guide.en-gb.md

 - **SRV**: A DNS record that automatically configures your email software when you add your email address to it.
 - **MX**: DNS record for email servers required to receive emails on the domain name concerned.
 - **DKIM**: Setting up an encrypted digital signature to secure email exchanges.
-Refer to our guide on [Configuring a DKIM record](/pages/web_cloud/domains/dns_zone_dkim) for more information.
+Refer to our guide on [Improve email security with a DKIM record](/pages/web_cloud/domains/dns_zone_dkim) for more information.

 **For a non-OVHcloud** domain name, follow Step 3.